mediabox-cl/ispconfig-nextcloud-plugin/README.md

 ## Features

 This plugin has three places where you can configure different functionalities or integrations with **Nextcloud**.

 - `System > Server Config > Your Server Name > Nextcloud (TAB)`
 - `Email > Domain > Your Domain Name > Nextcloud (TAB)`
 - `Email > Email Mailbox > Your Mailbox Name > Nextcloud (TAB)`

 ### Users

+- Users can change their **ISPConfig** password and display name in the **Nextcloud** interface.
 - Delete the **Nextcloud** user account and data when the **ISPConfig** Mailbox User or Domain is deleted.
-- Enable/Disable login by user or domain
+- Enable/Disable login by user or domain.
-- Default quota for users in the domain.
-- Specific quota for users.
+- You can define the user quota per domain or per user.
 - ...

 ### Groups